spandit812/docker-commands/registry.md

 Dockerhub registry: https://hub.docker.com/

 ---
-you can create the registry on premises.
+Registry is used to store the image. you can create the registry on premises.

 ---
 <pre>